As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-The easiest way is to use the microwave.
-To reheat from frozen, microwave for 30 seconds and then break up the eggs a bit with a fork and cook for another 30 seconds.
+To reheat the eggs from frozen, I microwave them for 30 seconds and then break up the eggs a bit with a fork and cook for another 30 seconds.

 No ratings yet